XCodeIsGoldX/PodAI/README.md

 4. Ensure Docker is running on your system.

-5. Install Ollama and download the "qwen2" model:
+5. Install Ollama and download a model, for example:
    ```
-   ollama pull qwen2
+   ollama pull llama3.1
    ```

 ## Usage